 One of the best ways to stay top of mind with your prospects—without coming across as intrusive or pushy—is to send them a resource you think they’ll find valuable.

-Sharing a useful article, podcast, eBook, or industry report will help you build trust by showing that you care about their industry and their success.
+Sharing a useful article, podcast, eBook, or industry report will help you build trust and show that you care about their industry and their success.

 Example: “Hey [prospect].
 As someone who works in healthcare [or any other industry], I thought you might find this guide on how to run a remote-friendly healthcare practice illuminating.
 It points out some interesting tips about hiring and marketing.”